boopsboops/crack-pipe/README.md

 If you need to run any parts of the pipeline again, you can do so from any point, but it is safest to first delete and recreate any previously populated directories from that step, and those after.
 You may also want to empty the temp directories to save some disk space (if you're sure you don't want any of the intermediate files any longer).

-These commands will not remove the `temp/fastq` or `temp/reference-library` directories with your original files, or your `results`):
+These commands will not remove the `temp/user-data` directory with your original files, or your `results`):

 ```
+rm -r temp/samples #step 2
 rm -r temp/merged #step 3
 rm -r temp/trash #step 4
 rm -r temp/reorientated #step 4